Limitations for adaptive quantum state tomography in the presence of detector noise: Finite-sample readout-error mitigation

 Each tetrahedron state is prepared the same number of times for each set of measurement operators.
 The measurement operators are reconstructed by solving the linear set of equations using the maximum-likelihood estimator \cite{Fiurek2001}

-where $f_{si}=n_{si}/N$ are the observed frequencies for outcome $i$ and calibration states $\rho_s = \ket{\psi_s}\bra{\psi_s}$, with $s \in \{1,2,3,4\}$.
-To make a fair comparison between adaptive and non-adaptive measurement strategies, we will only calibrate the diagonal entries of the measurement operators in the computational basis.
-This means for the Pauli-6 POVM used for the non-adaptive measurement strategy is simulated as three separate computational basis measurements with perfect unitary rotations beforehand.
-Similarly for the adaptive strategy, we assume that each requested setting can be implemented by perfect unitary rotations followed by a depolarized computational measurement.
+where $f_{s\gamma}=n_{s\gamma}/N$ are the observed frequencies for outcome $\gamma$ and calibration states $\rho_s = \ket{\psi_s}\bra{\psi_s}$, with $s \in \{1,2,3,4\}$.
+To compare between adaptive and nonadaptive measurement strategies, we only calibrate the diagonal entries of the measurement operators in the computational basis.
+This corresponds to only calibrating computational basis measurements, and discarding any phase information.
+This means that the Pauli-6 POVM used for the nonadaptive measurement strategy is simulated as three separate computational basis measurements with perfect unitary rotations beforehand.
+Similarly for the adaptive strategy, we assume that each requested setting can be implemented by perfect unitary rotations followed by a depolarized computational basis measurement.

 In Fig.~\ref{fig:qdt_main} we show simulations of state reconstruction where a varying number of state copies have been used for detector tomography.
 We see that when detector tomography uses fewer state copies, the reconstruction accuracy saturates to a finite value.
-This behavior is expected because the imperfect detector calibration introduces a bias into the estimator, but it is surprising that adaptive and non-adaptive estimators level off at different values.
-This is likely because detector tomography is performed for each state reconstruction.
-As a result of finite-sample fluctuations, some measurement operators are worse and saturate earlier, while others are better and preserve the ideal infidelity scaling for longer.
-When averaged, this disparity leads to a separation between adaptive and non-adaptive strategies.
-To confirm this behavior, we performed additional simulations in which the reconstructed measurement operators have a constant depolarizing offset relative to the POVM used to generate the data in Appendix~\ref{app:qdt_appenidx}.
-We observed that underestimated noise dominates for pure and close-to-pure states, and reproduces the characteristics shown in Fig.~\ref{fig:qdt_main}.
+This behavior is expected because imperfect detector calibration introduces a bias in the estimator.
+To investigate whether over- and underestimated noise contribute differently to the averaged infidelity, we performed additional simulations in which the reconstructed measurement operators have a constant depolarizing offset relative to the POVM used to generate the data, which is presented in Appendix~\ref{app:qdt_appenidx}.
+We observed that underestimated noise dominates for pure states and reproduces the characteristics shown in Fig.~\ref{fig:qdt_main}, while overestimated noise yields better reconstruction accuracy due to overestimation of pure states.
 It is worth noting that when very few state copies are used for detector tomography (here less than state copies used for state tomography), the estimator does not converge properly and should only be used to indicate infidelity saturation, see Appendix~\ref{app:Estimator_uncertainty} for more information.